saatwikchatkara/usf-problem-/README.md

-#Quantum Knapsack Solver: A "From Scratch" VQE Implementation
+# ---Quantum Knapsack Solver: A "From Scratch" VQE Implementation---
 This repository contains a Python script that solves the classic Knapsack problem using a Variational Quantum Eigensolver (VQE) algorithm implemented from scratch with only the core Qiskit library.
 The goal of this project is to provide a clear, educational, and self-contained example of how a real-world optimization problem can be translated into a quantum-solvable format without relying on high-level application modules.

-#The chosen scenario is a strategic resource allocation problem for a non-profit organization aiming to maximize its social impact within a limited budget.
+#  --- The chosen scenario is a strategic resource allocation problem for a non-profit organization aiming to maximize its social impact within a limited budget.---

-#The Problem: Strategic Resource Allocation
+# ---The Problem: Strategic Resource Allocation ---
 The Knapsack problem is a famous challenge in combinatorial optimization.
 In our scenario:

 The Knapsack: A non-profit's limited budget.